Opticcss/Opticcss.github.io/_posts/2021-06-05-Fast Fourier Transform (FFT) with Implementation.md

 ## **4. Comparison Between FFTW Standard**

-​	In `FFTW` standard, the `AbstractFFTs.fft(·)` function is used to perform the following one-dimensional discrete Fourier transform operation as defined by (note that it performs a multidimensional FFT by default.
+​	In `FFTW` standard[^2][^3], the `AbstractFFTs.fft(·)` function is used to perform the following one-dimensional discrete Fourier transform operation as defined by (note that it performs a multidimensional FFT by default.
 Furthermore, the FFT libraries in other languages such as `Python` and `Octave` will perform a one-dimensional FFT along the first non-singleton dimension of the array)

 $$
 \begin{equation}